-Document!
-X Content Files are another way to create and edit content for your Xml Schema documentation.
-You can use both Xsd Schema annotations and a content file.
-Creating content using a Content File allows you to edit your documentation in an editable preview of the generated pages and is the most productive way to create and edit new documentation content.
+You can use both Xsd Schema annotations and a Content File in Document!
+X. Creating content using a Content File allows you to edit your documentation in an editable preview of the generated pages and is the most productive way to create and edit new documentation content.

 In addition to documenting the Xml Schema objects themselves, Document!
 X will also generate relationship diagrams to illustrate the relationships between schema items (example below).